btubbs/pomegranate/README.md

 pomegranate.MigrateForwardTo(name, db, migrations.All, true)
 ~~~

-`MigrateBackwardTo` and `GetMigrationHistory` functions are also available.
+`MigrateBackwardTo` and `GetMigrationState` functions are also available.

 #### A complete example